The Mark of Kri

-The Mark of Kri is an action-adventure game developed by San Diego Studio and published by Sony Computer Entertainment for the PlayStation 2.
-It is the first game developed by San Diego Studio, which was formed through a merger between Red Zone Interactive and 989 Sports.
-The game was followed by Rise of the Kasai in April 2005, which was developed by BottleRocket Entertainment, where the original team had relocated.
+The Mark of Kri is a 2002 action-adventure game developed by San Diego Studio and published by Sony Computer Entertainment for the PlayStation 2.
+It is the first game developed with the San Diego Studio name, which was formed through a merger between Red Zone Interactive and 989 Sports.
+The game was followed by Rise of the Kasai in 2005, which was developed by BottleRocket Entertainment, where the original team had relocated.

 Background

 With an art team consisting mostly of former 2D animators, The Mark of Kri offered a juxtaposition of cartoonish character designs and graphic violence while employing a unique visual style influenced by various Polynesian cultures and art, as well as a plot set in a Polynesian-influenced fantasy world incorporating elements of Maori mythology.

 The game also featured elements of adaptive music, with techniques developed specifically for it, providing "incredibly tight synchronization [with] on-screen state changes."

 Plot

 The story begins with Rau Utu, a great and noble warrior of a new generation of protectors known as the Rakus, trained to safeguard the bearers of the Marks of Kri by his mentor, adopted father, and the last of the older generation of Rakus, Baumusu.

 Accompanied during his adventure by a raven, Kuzo, who serves as his scout, spirit guide, chronicler, and narrator, Rau was trained in stealth and exceptional swordsmanship.
 He was also taught to be a hero who helps those in need rather than act as a mercenary.
 Rau is initially asked for a favor by the village innkeeper, Rongo, and an elderly cleric, Maoruku, from the north of Tapuroku.
 They report that bandits are disrupting local trade and request Rau's assistance.
 After Rau deals with the bandits, news of his prowess and heroics spreads far and wide.

 This leads to a mysterious man appearing at the tavern, offering Rau payment for his services.
 Despite feeling uneasy about the man and Baumusu's suspicions regarding the necromancer, Rau accepts the offer.
 He travels to the forest of Heiadoko, where he retrieves a piece of parchment from the tomb of Sambu-usu.
 This parchment, however, is actually one of the Marks of Kri—human skin.
 Rau returns home only to realize he has been manipulated by the mysterious man, known as the "Dark One," later revealed to be a necromancer and Ganguun Priest devoted to the Kasai, an evil organization seeking world domination and attempting to subvert Rau's true destiny.